Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

 ## Colours
   * The colours are chosen to convey nature, fresh clean and nutritious: green, black and white.

-  * Font colours are orange white, adjusted for contrast.
+  * Font colours are green white, adjusted for contrast.

 ## Typography
   * The fonts selected were: Nunito for the text and Raleway for the headings.
 These were selected for their simple and elegant style.